-Adults working in year 5 are:
+Adults working in Year 5 include:

 Our class rules and rewards

-Our class targets
+Our class rules are:

-Upcoming and exciting events
+Upcoming and EXCITING EVENTS

 Reading with your child is vital.
 Research shows that it's the single most important thing you can do to help your child's education.
 It's best to read little and often, so try to put aside some time for it every day.
 Think of ways to make reading fun - you want your child to learn how pleasurable books can be.
 If you're both enjoying talking about the content of a particular page, linger over it for as long as you like.
 Books aren't just about reading the words on the page, they can also present new ideas and topics for you and your child to discuss.